trevorstephens/gplearn/doc/intro.rst

 **Hoist Mutation**

 Hoist mutation is a bloat-fighting mutation operation.
-It is controlled by the p_hoist_mutation parameter and solely removes genetic material from tournament winners.
+It is controlled by the ``p_hoist_mutation`` parameter.
+The sole purpose of this mutation is to remove genetic material from tournament winners.

 Hoist mutation takes the winner of a tournament and selects a random subtree from it.
-A random subtree of that subtree is then selected and this is 'hoisted' into the original subtrees location to form an offspring in the next generation.
+A random subtree of that subtree is then selected and this is "hoisted" into the original subtree's location to form an offspring in the next generation.

 .. image:: images/gp_ops_hoist.png